 Rancho Santa Fe Inn event takes guests to Havana to raise money for at-risk youth

 Father Joe’s Villages takes you on a trip to Cuba for its 2016 Children’s Charity Gala: A Night in Old Havana presented by Witt Lincoln.
-The island getaway will take place on Saturday, May 21 at the Inn at Rancho Santa Fe and raise money for Father Joe’s Villages’ youth support programs, including therapeutic childcare services for children ages zero to 12 and Toussaint Academy for homeless teens and at-risk youth.
+The island getaway will take place on Saturday, May 21 at the Inn at Rancho Santa Fe and raise money for Father Joe’s Villages’ youth support programs, including therapeutic childcare services for children ages zero to 12.

 “Children who are homeless are four times as likely to have developmental delays and twice as apt to repeat a grade in school.
 Over half will not finish high school,” says Deacon Jim Vargas, president and CEO of Father Joe’s Villages.
 “By offering programs like those through our therapeutic childcare and Toussaint Academy, we provide young people the tools they need to help prevent homelessness in their adult lives.”